 The great appeal of this remarkable cabinet is largely due to the original brick red paint, which has been scraped leaving a soft, raw feel to the finish.
 The six turned columns were originally painted white, now providing a gentle contrast to the red.

 Both attractive and functional, you must see the interior of this blue painted storage cabinet to appreciate it fully.
 Notice the many shelves inside, allowing one to organize your office, crafts, sheets of music or other items well.

 Impressive and statuesque, this country Biedermeier pine armoire is painted white with black accents.
 The turned columns, painted black, add to the substancial "presence" of the armoire along with the gently bowed doors.
 Panels are seen on both the sides as well as the doors.

 Impressive in stature, this pine armoire has a strong visual presence as the eye is drawn upward to the delicate carved details of the crown and pilasters that frame the doors.
 The slightly convex doors have decorative scalloped panels, adding a romantic touch

 To find narrow wall cabinets can be a challenge, that is why this antique bookcase is such a great find.
 At only 7.5" deep, it will store and display your favorite collectibles or books equally well.
 The gray painted finish is complimented in the interior with a clean white painted finish.

 Antique Single Door German Biedermeier Armoire circa 1820.
 The case is pine covered in beautifully figured cherry veneer - book matched door panels surrounded by beveled frames of burl elm.
 An elegant shield brass key escutcheon is flush mounted to the door.

-The original red and wood-toned painted finish is slightly distressed, revealing the age and adding character to the cabinet.
-The lacquered finish protects it and adds to the rich beauty.
-Note the intricate open elongated panels of the 6 doors and 12 interior "compartments" for storage.
+The elogated open panels are visually striking in this stunning cabinet from China.
+The original red and wood-toned painted finish is slightly distressed, revealing the age and adding depth and character to the cabinet while the lacquered finish protects it and adds to the rich beauty.